Last updated: January 6, 2022

 10. Abandoned Cargo

-- In a port-to-port shipment the Buyer does not make the necessary arrangements to pick-up the goods from the warehouse or destination point within 10 calendar days (or extended free time where relevant).
+- In a to-port Shipment, the consignee does not make the necessary arrangements to pick-up the goods from the CFS/Warehouse/CY.

-Seller must notify Buyer in writing that the Shipment delivery cannot continue due to Buyer’s failure to make necessary arrangements or cooperate in customs clearance, and must make all reasonable attempts to mitigate damages and reduce associated costs, prior to treating a Shipment as Abandoned Cargo.
-If Buyer does not rectify the failure within 6 calendar days from receiving such notices, Seller shall be entitled to treat the Shipment as Abandoned Cargo.
-Seller must have proof that such notification was given.
+The Seller must notify the Buyer on Freightos.com messenger that the Shipment delivery cannot continue due to Buyer’s failure to make necessary arrangements or cooperate in customs clearance and is at risk of being abandoned by the first day of Paid storage.
+The Seller must make all reasonable attempts to mitigate damages and reduce associated costs prior to treating a Shipment as Abandoned Cargo.

-Abandoning the Shipment entails ceasing the handling of the shipment if a pending payment such as for duties, taxes, or warehousing is not received.
-Seller shall abide with local laws and regulations once a Shipment is abandoned in accordance with this section.
+Abandoning the Shipment entails ceasing the handling of the Shipment if a pending payment such as for duties, taxes, or warehousing is not received.
+Seller shall abide by local laws and regulations once a Shipment is abandoned in accordance with this section.

-Any disputes between Buyer and Seller regarding the Quoted price for the Freight Services or Additional Charges shall be settled in accordance with the Freightos Dispute Policy.
+Any disputes between Buyer and Seller regarding the Quoted price for the Freight Services or Additional Charges shall be settled in accordance with the Freightos.com Dispute Policy.